Application process

 Research the employer carefully

-Before you start writing, thoroughly research the employer and think carefully about why you want to work for them.
+Before you start writing, research the employer and think carefully about why you want to work for them.

 Analyse the person and job specification